IBM/ibm-licensing-operator/README.md

 ```

 - Change the `Operator Marketplace ` namespace so that you can create subscriptions to the operatorsource or catalogsource from a different namespace.
-In order to do that check your `global catalog namespace` at OLM `packageserver` pod yaml somewhere in your cluster, f.e. using this command:
+In order to do that check your `global catalog namespace` at OLM `packageserver` pod yaml somewhere in your cluster.
+For example, use the following command.

 ```bash
 olm_namespace=$(kubectl get csv --all-namespaces -l olm.version -o jsonpath="{.items[?(@.metadata.name=='packageserver')].metadata.namespace}")